pulp/pulp_installer/roles/pulp/README.md

 Role Variables:
 ---------------
+* `pulp_install_plugins`: A nested dictionary of plugin configuration options.
+  Defaults to "{}", which will not install any plugins.
+    * *Dictionary Key*: The pip installable plugin name.
+This is defined in each plugin's `setup.py`. **Required**.
+    * `version`: Specific release of the plugin to install from PyPI.
+If `source_dir` is set, this has no effect.
+Note that if the specified release of the plugin is incompatible with pulpcore's version, pulp_installer will fail (and exit the play) when it goes to install or upgrade the plugin.
+Defaults to nothing.
+    * `version` and `upgrade` **cannot be used together**.
+Even though a command like `pip install --upgrade pulp-file=0.3.0` is valid, the ansible pip module refuses to let you specify version and `state=latest` (`state=latest` maps to `pip --upgrade`, and to our upgrade: true).
+    * `upgrade`: Whether to update/upgrade the plugin to the latest stable release from PyPI.
+Only affects systems where the plugin is already installed.
+If `source_dir` is set, this has no effect and is effectively always `true`.
+Mutually exclusive with `version`.
+Note that if the latest stable release of the plugin is incompatible with pulpcore's version, pulp_installer will fail (and exit the play) when it goes to upgrade the plugin.
+Defaults to "false".
+    * `source_dir`: Optional.
+Absolute path to the plugin source code.
+If present, plugin will be installed from source in editable mode.
+  Also accepts a pip VCS URL, to (for example) install the master branch.
+    * `prereq_role`: Optional.
+Name of (or folder path to) Ansible role to run immediately before the venv is created.
+You will need to download it 1st (with ansible-galaxy.)
+Needed because many plugins will have OS dependencies in C.
+    See `prereq_pip_packages` also.
+    * **Example**:
+    ```yaml
+    pulp_install_plugins:
+      pulp-zero: {}
+      pulp-one: # plugin name (pulp-ansible, pulp-container, pulp-rpm, ...)
+        version: "1.0.1" # specific release (pulp-file-0.3.0)
+      pulp-two:
+        upgrade: true # upgrade to the latest stable release from PyPI
+      pulp-three:
+        source_dir: "/var/lib/pulp/pulp_three" # path to the plugin source code
+      pulp-four:
+        prereq_role: "pulp.pulp_three_role" # role to run immediately before the venv is created
+    ```
 * `pulp_cache_dir`: Location of Pulp cache.
 Defaults to "/var/lib/pulp/tmp".
 * `pulp_config_dir`: Directory which will contain Pulp configuration files.
   Defaults to "/etc/pulp".